DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-02-14-languages-iteration.md

 ---
-title: Modern Languages – 5 February iteration
+title: "New course wizard: Languages – 5 February iteration"
 description: Simplify the fields for languages.
 ---
 Providers model their modern languages courses differently.